brandur/sorg/content/drafts/denim.md

 were strong enough to last while her husband was chopping wood.
-In a moment of inspiration, Davis made some denim pants and used some copper rivets that had been lying around to fasten the pockets (a touch still found on the vast majority of jeans sold today).
+In a moment of inspiration, Davis made some denim pants and used some copper rivets that had been lying around to fasten the pockets.
+Those rivets might sound familiar because they're a touch still found on the vast majority of jeans sold all the way to today.

+TODO: Levi's logo.

 His invention proved quite popular -- more popular than what he could supply, so he broached a deal with a dry good